 Industry mobilization has been impressive in its speed and coordination.
 Art Basel pledged publicly to “support galleries and ensure they can continue to thrive,” using its global platform to pressure French policymakers.

 For French collectors, the immediate actions are clear even before the final vote.
 Consulting tax advisors about preemptively moving collections to Switzerland or the UK makes sense before the law passes and compliance becomes required.
-Reviewing insurance coverage and transport logistics now rather than during a rush when everyone else is also trying to relocate provides both cost savings and better service.
+Reviewing insurance coverage and transport logistics now, rather than during a rush when everyone else is also trying to relocate, provides both cost savings and better service.

 Most importantly, pausing new acquisitions intended to be held in France until legal clarity emerges avoids buying into a jurisdiction that might become uneconomical for art ownership.
+The last thing you want is to acquire a major piece and immediately face an annual tax bill on a valuation you didn’t set.

 The long-term outlook, if this tax passes, looks genuinely damaging for France’s position in global art markets.
 Expect the country to drop from fourth to sixth or seventh-largest market within two to three years as capital permanently relocates.
+ARTnews has outlined the projected market share shifts in detail, and the numbers are striking.